Image Credits: nke

 Log / Sounder Interface

 Regardless of which speed sensors you choose, you will need this interface to connect the depth and speed sensors to the topline bus. nke offers both single and dual log / sounder interface options, with the dual interface offering an additional slot for a second speed sensor.
-This is designed for boats such as multi-hulls and wide mono-hulls where one speed sensor would spend significant periods out of the water
+This is designed for boats such as multi-hulls or wide mono-hulls where one speed sensor would spend significant periods out of the water

 Where should I position the sensors?